-While designing and starting a garden is a relatively simple undertaking, you can expect your garden plants to thrive and give a bountiful yield with the right vegetable gardening tips.
+While designing and starting a garden is a relatively simplistic undertaking, you can expect your garden plants to thrive and give a bountiful yield with the right vegetable gardening tips.

 The soil and your plants

 Compost and organic matter promote the growth of important microorganisms in the soil which help in feeding the vegetables.
 It is important to allow the compost to mix up well and integrate with the soil.
 The best way to do so is applying the compost at least two weeks prior to planting, which will allow enough time for soil enrichment with essential nutrients and desirable water-retention characteristics.
 After planting, applying organic mulch holds numerous benefits for your vegetables, among them suppressing or stunting the growth of weeds as well as helping in retaining soil moisture content.
-Make sure the much you use is as free as possible of weed and grass seed itself or you are simply planting these seed along with your mulch.
-Use of a high nitrogen fertilizer may promote healthy plant growth but compromise on the quantity and quality of the harvest.
+Use of excessive fertilizer may promote healthy plant growth but compromise on the quantity and quality of the harvest.
 If unchecked, excess fertilizer can lead to plant poisoning due to the buildup in toxicity.
-The same can be said for some organic fertilizers such as chicken manure.
-If not properly aged it can burn the plants if applied directly to the garden.
-Most manures can be harmful to vegetable crops if not aged prior to application.

-Planting of onions and or garlic and other insect-repelling plants around your garden helps to keep away most insect pest.
-Here too there are some dangers.
-Check common planting charts to avoid planting one variety near another that may stunt or hinder the growth and productivity of both.
-Harvesting early and ripening the vegetables inside also keeps pests away since they are attracted by over-ripened produce in the garden.
-While use of pesticides should be avoided if at all possible, where the situation calls for it, always ensure to use the pesticide responsibly.
+Planting onions and/or garlic among insect-repelling plants around your garden helps to keep away most insects.
+Harvesting early and ripening the vegetables inside also keeps pests away since they are attracted by over-ripen produce in the garden.
+While use of pesticides should be avoided at all lengths, where the situation calls for it, always ensure to use the pesticide responsibly.
 Among the most crucial vegetable gardening tips relates to timing application of pesticides.
 It should be done late in the evening where there is little risk of poisoning important pollinating agents.
-Try not to leave your plants wet from liquid spays late in the evening as this may encourage the growth of mold and mildew.

 Utilization of limited space

 Tight spacing between plants makes them more susceptible to disease and can cause a decline in the overall yield.
-Intensive gardening of your available space has gained a lot of attention over the last oh say decade.
-This however stresses multiple crops from the same area to better utilize your space.
-Growing your vegetables vertically, with the support of stakes and fencing also makes the best use of the limited area.
+Grow your vegetables vertically, with the support of stakes and fencing to make the best use of the available space.
 Also select and plant compatible plant combination for your garden to save space.
-Using those trellised plants to provide shade plants that do not like a lot of sun is one idea